gobicycle/bicycle/technical_notes.md

 8. Clear last known MC blocks variable and save WC blocks from current MC block as last known
 9. Return batch of MC blocks
 10. Goto 3

+**Attention, a batch of blocks may not be ordered by time, which means it must be processed atomically, because otherwise, synchronization may be lost and double output may be performed.**

 ## Running the test util for payment processor
 **It is strictly recommended to run the test utility with the processor configured for the testnet.**